yufongpeng/ChemistryQuantitativeAnalysis.jl/README.md

 value3
 ⋮
 ```
-The header `delim` determines the default delimiter for `table.txt` in this directory and subdirectories.
+The first config file contains a header `delim` which determines the default delimiter for `table.txt` in this directory and subdirectories.

 `data.at` and `calibration` is not necessary for initializing a batch.
 The former can be added to the batch directly in julia, and the latter will be generated after calibration.